crahan/HolidayHackChallenge2022/docs/easter_eggs.md

 ## The Discworld

 If you walk along the left side to the back of Santa's castle, you'll end up in an area named *\_\_Shenanigans\_\_*.
 The room's [backdrop](./img/misc/turtles.jpg) is an image of [the Discworld](https://en.wikipedia.org/wiki/Discworld_(world)), a fictional setting for all of Terry Pratchett's Discworld fantasy novels.
-If you've forgotten the private key to your KringleCoin (KC) wallet, you can use the terminal to call Santa who will help your recover it.
+If you've forgotten the key to your KringleCoin (KC) wallet, you can use the terminal in this area to call Santa who will help you recover it.

 ![Shenanigans area](./img/misc/shenanigans_area.png)